The Department of Earth and Environmental Sciences offers two graduate degree programs:

-The Department of Earth and Environmental Sciences has a small but ambitious PhD program.
-The moderate size of the department and low student/faculty ratio allow close personal interactions between the students and faculty.
+The department has a small but ambitious graduate program.
+The low student/faculty ratio allows for close personal interactions between the students and faculty.
 Students are encouraged to work closely with their advisors to design programs that fit their interests and goals.

-Research in the department is a healthy blend of field-oriented studies, laboratory research and theoretical approaches.
-Field research projects range from local problems in Appalachian geology, to problems in the Cordilleran mountain chain, and to areas as far a field as India, the high Arctic and South America.
+Research in the department is a healthy blend of field-oriented studies, laboratory research, and theoretical approaches.
+Our faculty conduct a wide range of field research projects, studying local issues in Appalachian geology and the Cordilleran mountain chain.
+Our researchers have also studied as far afield as India, the high Arctic, and South America.
 Typically, research projects are funded by the National Science Foundation or similar agencies.